Enhancing Particle Identification in Helium-Based Drift Chambers Using Cluster Counting Insights from Beam Test Studies: Results

 \subsection{Comparative Analysis of dE/dx and dN/dx Resolution}

 This section presents a comparative analysis of the resolution achieved through two distinct methods for measuring particle interactions: the energy loss per unit length (dE/dx) and the ionization cluster density (dN/dx).
 Both methods utilize identical particle tracks composed of the same hits, ensuring a direct and fair comparison.
+The tracks are approximately reconstructed from individual hits along the drift cells.
+For example, a track of about 2 m corresponds to the sum of hits across 178 cells (each 1 cm wide) with a drift distance of 0.8 cm and a beam incidence angle of $45^{\circ}$, resulting in an effective track length of approximately 2 m.

 The energy loss along a particle's track, measured by dE/dx, follows a Landau distribution, characterized by a long tail due to high-energy $\delta$ electrons.
 To calculate the energy loss, the charge deposited in multiple drift cells along the track is recorded, and the mean charge of these samples is used as the dE/dx value.
 However, the simple mean is sensitive to large fluctuations arising from the nature of the Landau distribution, where outliers with high charge deposits can skew the result.
-To mitigate this, the truncated mean method is employed, discarding the highest charge samples—typically the top 20\% for He-based gas mixures—and calculating the mean of the remaining samples.
+To mitigate this, the truncated mean method is employed, discarding the highest charge samples—typically the top 20\% for He-based gas mixtures~\cite{Andryakov}—and calculating the mean of the remaining samples.

 The resolution of dN/dx is assessed using the same tracks employed for the dE/dx analysis.
 The RTA + clusterization algorithm, described in Section~\ref{Sec:Cls}, is applied to reconstruct the ionization clusters.
 The truncated charge distribution is then compared with the number of ionization clusters measured along a 2-meter track length, as shown in Figure~\ref{Fig:res_2m}.
-The results demonstrate that the dN/dx method achieves a resolution of 3\%, nearly twice as good as the 5.7\% resolution obtained from the dE/dx method, in good agreement with both analytical calculations and simulation predictions.
+The results demonstrate that the dN/dx method achieves a resolution of 3.01 $\pm$ 0.20\%, nearly twice as good as the 5.7 $\pm$ 0.39\% resolution obtained from the dE/dx method, in good agreement with both analytical calculations and simulation predictions.
 Furthermore, the resolution is evaluated for different track lengths, as shown in Figure~\ref{Fig:res_scan}, for both dE/dx and dN/dx methods.
 The resolution dependence on track length follows an L$^{-0.37}$ scaling for dE/dx, consistent with the Lehraus plot~\cite{Lehraus}, and an L$^{-0.5}$ scaling for dN/dx, highlighting the superior resolution provided by the cluster counting technique.
+The corresponding fit qualities are $\chi^{2}/\mathrm{NDF} = 1.56$ for dE/dx and $\chi^{2}/\mathrm{NDF} = 0.04$ for dN/dx.